How to play

 Type Strike Burst Signature

-Electric Thunderbolt Thunder Static Shock
+Electric Thunderbolt Volt Cyclone Static Shock

 Fire Flame Strike Inferno Scorch

-Grass Leaf Blade Solar Beam Leech Seed
+Grass Petal Storm Solar Beam Leech Seed

 Water Water Gun Hydro Blast Soak